 Multipurpose Pilot Lamp

-Features a bright LED pilot lamp that glows solidly when the player is powered on.
+Features a bright LED pilot lamp that glows solidly when the player is running.

-Plus, this lamp blinks when the 303 Victorreader is off and charging.
-It goes out when charging from the wall adapter is complete and the unit is powered off.
-Find this light above the book shelf and book mark keys, and beneath the speaker and mic grills, on the face of the unit.
+Plus, this lamp blinks when the 303 Victor Reader is off and charging.
+It goes out when charging from the wall adapter is complete and you switch the unit OFF.
+Find this light above the book shelf and book mark keys.
+It is also beneath the speaker and mic grills, on the face of the unit.

 You can play the 303 while its lithium ion battery charges.